 If after RS1, and/or RS2, patronage growth plateaus due to decongested roads, RSA introduces faster rail services between Upper Hutt/ Waikanae/ Johnsonville/ Masterton and Wellington in AM peak time.
 Journey time is recognised, and highlighted in customer surveys, as a key driver of modal choice.
 Infrastructure enhancements will enable trains to travel at higher speeds, significantly reducing journey times for commuters.

-- Faster passenger and freight services (reduced journey times)

-- North/South Junction Stage 2-32
+- Faster passenger and freight services (reduced journey times) - North/South Junction Stage 2-3

-- Track upgrades and curve easements

-- Station rationalisation

-- Level crossing grade separation